The Red List of Trains in Japan

 The 8000 series was designed as an ordinary commuter train, with four sets of doors per carriage and longitudinal seating.
 The original livery was dark beige and orange, but repainted pale beige to reduce costs of painting in 1974, and repainted again to white with blue bands from 1985.
 Tobu refurbished almost all units in 1986-2007, and the front end of units which were refurbished after 1987 became almost identical to that of 6050 series.

-The 8000 series has been used on the entire Tobu network except Kawagoe Line, which was permanently closed in 1983.
+The 8000 series has been used on the entire Tobu network except the Tobu Kawagoe Line, which was permanently closed in 1983.
 Some of them were used even for long-distance journeys between Asakusa and Aizukogen-ozeguchi (which took more than three hours) in the 1980s despite seating was longitudinal and there was no toilet.
 Some units were converted to be compatible with driver-only operation when reallocated to branch lines.
-However, the series were withdrawn from Isesaki Line (Asakusa area) by 2010 and Tojo Line (Ikebukuro area) by 2015, respectively.
+However, the series were withdrawn from the Isesaki Line (Asakusa area) by 2010 and the Tojo Line (Ikebukuro area) by 2015, respectively.

 Current Operations & Future Prospects